NordThing/Health-PWA/README.md

 # Installation
 If you would like to try out this on your local computer you can clone this repo and put it on your own setup webserver.

+Important files to modify if you install it on your own servers ../js/settings.js
+LifeApp.serverAddr =

+.env.json
+Here you need to add the keys for the different places serverPort mapKey mongoDB_PWD

 # API Reference
 No APIs